lisk-builders/lisk-nomo/README.md

 Node monitor for nomo downtime.

-Lisk Nomo is tailored for the new Lisk Core 1.x release and untilized the power of WebSockets.
+Lisk Nomo is tailored for the new Lisk Core 1.x release and utilizes the power of WebSockets.

 ## Prerequisites